defcronyke/epaper-idf-component/README.md

 # the EpaperIDF class:
 ./build.sh v0.1

-# (Optional) Specify the firmware version.
-If the major or minor
+# (Optional) Specify the full firmware version instead and it will use this exact version number for the built firmware:
-# version changes, it breaks backwards-compatibility by changing the
-# name of the EpaperIDF class:
 ./build.sh v0.1.0
 ```